Money

 You need funds for major expenses

-A cash-out refinance lets you tap into your home equity to access funds for big costs like renovations, education, or even a deposit for an investment property.
+A cash-out refinance lets you tap into your home equity to access funds for big costs like renovation finance, education, or even a deposit for an investment property.
 It can be a cost-effective way to borrow, provided the new loan amount and repayments still align with your budget.

 file-check